Methane Inspection for Soil Gas Mitigation

 When a comprehensive methane inspection is NOT a requirement by local building departments, property owners can also request a preliminary test.
 This is a basic screening process for due diligence and risk assessment purposes.
 For example; a shallow soil test that tests as deep as 5 feet, rather than 20 feet.
 If the findings of a preliminary soil gas investigation warrant additional testing, a full-scope methane soil test will then apply.
 Geo Forward offers preliminary inspection services for all project types.

-Methane Mitigation Plans (after the Methane Inspection process)
+Methane Mitigation Plans (Post Methane Inspection)

 Local building departments may also require methane mitigation plans to reduce health-related dangers such as asphyxiation or explosion.
 Geo Forward offers a variety of methane mitigation services in all areas of California.
-Click here to learn more about Methane Mitigation Plans/Reports.